Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 Andrea

-I looked at the "library", and since Vol. 016, there's been a metal tute once a month.
+I looked at the “library”, and since Vol. 016, there’s been a metal or wire working tute once a month.
 At first I wanted all the videos to be polymer clay, since there are lots of wire/metal tutorials available out there, and not so many for PC.
 But the majority of the members here seem to want a bit of metal in their tutorials.
-I've come to love Cindy's videos & teaching style, so I don't mind one of the monthly videos being metal.
-In fact, I end up loving the tutes, even if it's something I already know how to do.
+I’ve come to love Cindy’s videos and teaching style, so I don’t mind one of the monthly videos being metal.
+In fact, I end up loving the tutes, even if it’s something I already know how to do.
 Cindy always manages to teach me something.

 As for these headpins, I'm so glad she's going to be tackling them.
 I have a feeling they'll be coming up soon, so long as they pass a "vote."
 I made a request for a video on these on the Spoon Bail page, and Cindy commented that I'd get my wish in May.
 So, please vote "yes" when she presents it to us!
 Pleeaase….